lpdevs/stack-problems-blog/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am a software programmer.
+I am advanced in C/C++; intermediate in java (android), javascript, html, css and beginner in nodejs

-email: agus[at]python.web.id
+email: lampv606@gmail.com